nim-lang/langserver/README.md

 **IMPORTANT** you might want to use latest build of the `nimlangserver` and/or build it from source.

 ### VIM/Neovim
 - [coc.nvim](https://github.com/neoclide/coc.nvim) supports both classical VIM as well as Neovim.
-It also supports vscode-like `coc-settings.json` for LSP configuraition.
+It also supports vscode-like `coc-settings.json` for LSP configuration.
 Install the plugin via your favourite plugin manager, create `coc-settings.json` alongside your `init.vim` and add the following contents to it:
 ```json
 {
   "languageserver": {